chingchenms/llvm/docs/Coroutines.rst

 This document describes a set of experimental extensions to LLVM.
 Use with caution.
 Because the intrinsics have experimental status, compatibility across LLVM releases is not guaranteed.
-These intrinsics are added to support C++ Coroutine TS (P0057), though they are general enough to be used to implement coroutines in other languages as well.
+These intrinsics are added to support C++ Coroutines (P0057), though they are general enough to be used to implement coroutines in other languages as well as to experiment with C++ coroutine alternatives other than P0057.

 Overview
 ========

+.. _coroutine handle:

 LLVM coroutines are functions that have one or more `suspend points`_.
-When a suspend point is reached, execution of a coroutine is suspended.
+When a suspend point is reached, the execution of a coroutine is suspended.
 A suspended coroutine can be resumed to continue execution from the last suspend point or be destroyed.
 In the following example function `f` returns a handle to a suspended coroutine (**coroutine handle**) that can be passed to